jathrei/Python-Programming-MOOC-2023-Univserity-of-Helsinki/part2/part2_notes.md

 > elif used to imrpove speed of execution, that is: its not like its checking each if statement.
 Its a faster way to not check certain conditionals unnecessarily.

-> Python comparison operators can also be used on strings (alphabetical order) ex: "alpha">"beta" would return true
+> Python comparison operators can also be used on strings (alphabetical order) ex: "alpha">"beta" would be false, "beta">"alpha" would be true.

+>string "a" is smaller than string "b" if "b" comes alphabetically after "a". think which is a higher hexadecimal value.